ibm-cloud-docs/Cloudant/offerings/bluemix.md

 For {{site.data.keyword.cloudant_short_notm}} Query requests, the number of consumed read operations for index rows read relates to the rows read from the underlying index *before* filtering occurs based on parts of the selector that can't be satisfied by the index.
-Therefore, this means that the rows read value, and consumed read units, can be higher than the number of eventual results you receive.
+Therefore, these results mean that the rows read value, and consumed read units, can be higher than the number of eventual results you receive.

-In addition, {{site.data.keyword.cloudant_short_notm}} Query must read the document for every row that is returned by the underlying index so it can execute further filtering that is required by the selector and passed to the query.
+In addition, {{site.data.keyword.cloudant_short_notm}} Query must read the document for every row returned by the underlying index so it can execute further filtering required by the selector and passed to the query.

 | Number of results | Number of rows returned by index | Total Read consumption | Consumption for rows read | Consumption for documents read |